ADEPT-ML/Explainability/README.md

    changes, e.g. to the anomaly detection service and its API.
 3. Return the list of percentages of attributions values to the given features.
 The order of the list should represent the order of the features.
+4. Change the function-call for the `/feature-attribution`-function in [main.py](main.py) to your new function

 Copyright © ADEPT ML, TU Dortmund 2023